flakeed/flakeed/README.md

 ### Hello, I'm Flakeed! 👋

-I'm a passionate software developer based in [Your Location](Odesa).
+I'm a passionate software developer based in Odesa.
 I love coding and creating innovative solutions to real-world problems.
 Here's a bit about me:

 <!-- - 🔭 I'm currently working on [Project 1](Link to Project 1) - A detailed description of the project.-->
 - 🌱 I'm constantly learning and exploring new technologies to stay up-to-date.